erwinleonardy/Visual-Cryptography/README.md

 # Visual-Cryptography (Group SS19/1C)
 Secure Remote Authentication using Visual Cryptography

+PLEASE EXPLAIN WHAT YOU HAVE EDITED IN THE COMMIT STATEMENT WHEN YOU ARE ADDING OR EDITING A FILE.

 The aim of this project is to develop a secure user authentication system based on visual cryptography.